blackbhc/refactor/development-manual/development.md

     string-type key and a `ini::Value`-type value.
 The key of the hash table = section name + "\_" + key name of parameter in the ini file, where the space in the section name will be replaced by `_`.

-- class `para`: define the default value of some parameters, and update the value according the ini parameter file.
+- struct `para`: define the default value of some parameters, and update the value according the ini parameter file.
   - member prefix indicates their section in the parameter file: `glb` for the global section, `pre` for the pre-process section, `md` for the model section, `ptc` for the particle section, `orb` for the orbit section, `grp` for the group section and `post` for the post-process section.
+  - most members of struct `para` are just a proxy of possible parameters in the ini file, except the `glb_target_sets`, which is parsed from the `particle_types` and `classification` parameters in the ini file.
   - constructor: with a reference to a created `ini_parser` object, then update the value of the parameters based on the parameter file (with hard code, the ugly but fast way).
   - `check()`: check whether there are some conflicts between the parameters, and whether there are some parameters that are lack of.
 Raise a warning message for each conflict or lack of parameters.
+  - `target_sets_parser()`: parse the classification of multiple analysis sets.

 #### Steps to add new parameter into the code

 1. Edit the parameter table and explanation in the `README.md` file, during which choose the name, type and default value of the new parameter.
-2. Edit the `para` class in the `src/parameter/default.h` file, add the parameter into the chosen section and default value.
+2. Edit the `para` class in the `src/parameter/default.h` file, add the parameter into the chosen section and set its default value.
 3. Add a line in the update function (`para::para(...)`) to update the value of the new parameter from the ini file.
 4. Add a check statement into the check function of `para`(`check()`), to check the possible conflicts and lack of the new parameter.